 The land on which the house known as Pleasant Gardens was built was purchased in 1768 by “Hunting John” McDowell.
 Pleasant Gardens, originally in Rowan County, is now in McDowell County.
 The county, in fact, when formed in 1842, was named in honor of Joseph McDowell, son of Hunting John and builder of Pleasant Gardens.
-Joseph McDowell built the federal-style Pleasant Gardens in the late 1780s.
+It was long believed that Joseph McDowell built the federal-style Pleasant Gardens in the late 1780s.
+However, historical research and investigation conducted on the existing house points to a probable construction date between 1812 and 1826.
+The conclusion is that the house was probably built by James Moffett McDowell (1791-1854), third son of Joseph McDowell.
 The property remained in the McDowell family until 1848.
 The house is now in disrepair, an ill fit amidst development and a parking lot in Marion.

 Original Date Cast: